sanjay-noronha/R_get_clean_data_week4/README.md

 The repository includes the following files:
 =========================================
 - 'README.txt'
-- run_analysis.R : Contains code satisfying the requirements of the Course project
+- run_analysis.R : Contains code satisfying the requirements of the Course project.
+To run the code do the following:
+  - Open the R console
+  - source("run_analysis.R")
+  - run_analysis() # By passing a TRUE value as parameter, the function will display debugging information
 - Code book descrbing the variables